 “Thank you for all your hard work in the showroom, the work on the website, social media, all your design work and creative input is greatly appreciated.”

-Independent destination retailer, furniture restoration business and interiors specialist established 1900
+Independent retailer, furniture restoration business and interior specialist established 1900

 Services and skills

 • Type layout and typography

 Coralie provides customer-facing creative consultancy for traditional interior specialists in London: